 Target 1: The hotel premises

-Within your Taiwan hotel and outside, keep yourself, the kids and elderly – and your eyes over these places:
+Within your Taiwan hotel and outside, keep yourself, the kids and elderly – and watch over these places:

 Places where stagnant water may gather – and got forgotten.